 It's hard to find a better school than Binghamton University if you want to study Philosophy.
-Binghamton University philosophy students make 6.7% more than the average philosophy grad.
+Students who graduate from the philosophy program make around $41,249 for their early career and $73,854 in their mid career.
 Located in Vestal, New York, Binghamton University affords a dependable, suburban experience for individuals.

-Grinnell College is among your best bets if you want to study Philosophy.
-Students who complete this degree state that they receive average early career earnings of philosophy and mid-career earnings of $73,330.
-This is a great option for students who like the style of a simple college town.
+It is difficult to beat University of Florida if you want to pursue Philosophy as a major.
+Students who complete this degree state that they receive average early career wages of philosophy and mid-career wages of $71,150.
+Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.